-Interact with a local or remote JanusGraph instance by submitting Gremlin queries to the server.
+Interact with a local or remote JanusGraph instances by submitting Gremlin queries to the server.
 JanusGraph natively supports the Gremlin Server component of the Apache TinkerPop stack.

 Nebula Graph

-Here we listed several bird’s view on the system design of Nebula Graph which is specially optimized for graph modeled data.
+Here is listed several bird’s eye views on the system design of Nebula Graph, which is specially optimized for graph modeled data.

 Key value store graph processing

-vertexID + TagID as key for local storage and store out-key and in-key separately in different location which support O(k) look up and partition ensures high availability in a large distributed cluster.
+vertexID + TagID as keys for local storage and it stores out-key and in-key separately in different locations.
+This supports O(k) look up and partitioning ensures high availability in a large distributed cluster.

-In contrary to other storage designs, Nebula natively support distributed partition or sharding, which greatly increased the processing speed and fault tolerant capability.
+In contrast to other storage designs, Nebula Graph natively supports distributed partitioning or sharding.
+This greatly increases the processing speed and fault tolerant capabilities.

 Shared-nothing distributed storage layer

-The help migrating data and provide modular level storage engine by using own kv store library, thus it supports storage service for third party kv store such as HBase and so on.
+To help migrating data and provide a modular level storage engine it uses its own kv store library.
+Thus it supports storage service for a third party kv store such as HBase and so on.

 Nebula Graph manages the distributed kv store in a unified scheduling way with meta service.
 All the partition distribution data and current machine status can be found in the meta service.
-User can add or remove machines from console and execute balance plan.
-Plus Multi-cluster Raft group with atomic CAS and read-modify-write operation are fully used by raft serialization which enabled immediate consistency.
+Users can add or remove machines from a console and execute a balance plan.
+Plus, Multi-cluster Raft group with atomic CAS, and read-modify-write operations are fully used by raft serialization which enables immediate consistency.

 Stateless query layer

-For the current time, graph databases have already attracted many attentions made by analyzers and consulting companies:
+Graph databases have already attracted the attention of many analysts and consulting companies: